 c.
 E-Mail or Voice-Mail or Other Inquiries.

-Inquiries are sometimes received by this firm from persons who are not now clients.
-Although we shall make every effort to respond to such inquiries in a reasonable time, messages can be lost and the demands of current clients may delay responses.
-Unless and until a fee agreement is settled between the potential client and this firm, we assume no responsibility for the timeliness and correctness of any response.
-In particular, “off-the-cuff” responses to general questions in advance of the commencement of an attorney-client relationship as evidenced by the agreement on a fee arrangement are given without research into either the facts or law of the specific matter; and it is not expected that the potential client will be relying on the response unless and until the potential client and this firm reach an agreement on the fees to be charged and the actual services to be performed.
-In short, such “off the cuff” responses are not given as legal advice and cannot be relied upon as legal advice.
+Inquiries sent by e-mail or telephone do not, by themselves, create an attorney-client relationship.
+Although we shall make every effort to respond to such inquiries in a reasonable time, messages can be lost and the demands of current clients may delay responses We assume no responsibility for the timeliness and correctness of any response.
+In particular, “off-the-cuff” responses to general questions in advance of the commencement of an attorney-client relationship are given without research into either the facts or law of the specific matter; and it is not expected that the potential client will be relying on the response In short, such “off the cuff” responses are not given as legal advice and cannot be relied upon as legal advice.
+An attorney-client relationship (and the mutual obligations imposed therein) can only be established by a written confirmation of the Memorandum of Standard Terms and of the specific duties expected of this firm.

 d.
 Right to Terminate / Withdraw.